julian156asdfasdf/Project_Autocite/README.md

 ## Training and Evaluating Autocite
-This part should be understood in the following steps
+This part should be understood in the following steps, where all files should be run from the outer directory.
 - First create a vector embedded version of the dataset.pkl file.
 Make sure in all following documents that the correct path is used ofr the transformed_dataset.pkl file.
 - Secondly, the ML model is implemented using PyTorch in the file called pytorch_model.py in the folder called Autocite.
 Here the model is defined, along with a loss class, an arXivDataset class and a class with the distance functions used.
 Further, a function for evaluating the model on a validation set is defined.
 Do not run this file yet.
 - Next, the above-mentioned classes and functions are used in the file called hyperparameter_optimization.py, where the Optuna library is used to find the optimal hyperparameters.
 Code for relevant plotting can be found in plot_hyperopt_data.py.